 - 19.3.3 The framework for land use planning and development of planning policy across Scotland is the 'Town and Country Planning (Scotland) Act 1997' (as amended by the Planning etc. (Scotland) Act 2006).
-The 'Planning etc. (Scotland) Act 2006' is an enabling Act, and its purpose is to amend existing planning legislation and provide a mechanism for the delivery of a modernised planning system. - 19.3.4 Overarching planning policies for Scotland are contained within the National Planning Framework 3 (NPF3) and Scottish Planning Policy (SPP), these documents share the following vision for the planning system in Scotland: - "We live in a Scotland with a growing, low-carbon economy with progressively narrowing disparities in well-being and opportunity.
+The 'Planning etc. (Scotland) Act 2006' is an enabling Act, and its purpose is to amend existing planning legislation and provide a mechanism for the delivery of a modernised planning system. - 19.3.4 Overarching planning policies for Scotland are contained within the 'National Planning Framework 3' (NPF3) and 'Scottish Planning Policy' (SPP), these documents share the following vision for the planning system in Scotland:

+"We live in a Scotland with a growing, low-carbon economy with progressively narrowing disparities in well-being and opportunity.
 It is growth that can be achieved whilst reducing emissions and which represents the quality of environment, place and life which makes our country so special.
-It is growth which increases solidarity reducing inequalities between our regions.
+It is growth which increases solidarity - reducing inequalities between our regions.
 We live in sustainable, well-designed places and homes which meet our needs.
-We enjoy excellent transport and digital connections, internally and with the rest of the world". - 19.3.5 This vision is also reflected within the 'Government Economic Strategy' (March 2015), which sets out the government's role to increase sustainable economic growth through six strategic priorities.
+We enjoy excellent transport and digital connections, internally and with the rest of the world".

+- This vision is also reflected within the 'Scotland's Economic Strategy' (March 2015) (SES), which sets out the government's role to increase sustainable economic growth through six strategic priorities.
 The priorities focus on making connections across Scotland to ensure it is well connected to accelerate recovery, drive sustainable economic growth and develop a more resilient and adaptable economy.
-As part of this the Scottish Government published an Infrastructure Investment Plan (IIP) (December 2015) which announced the overall intention to dual the road network between all Scotland's cities by 2030 (this includes the A9 by 2025).
-As well as the IIP, the Strategic Transport Projects Review (STPR) also supports the Government Economic Strategy and sets out the Government's transport investment priorities until 2032 (completing the A9 by 2025 is one of the proposals mentioned).
+The first priority of the SES is "Investing in our people, infrastructure, and assets in a sustainable way" recognising that investment in these is key to driving long-term improvements in competitiveness and in creating opportunities for everyone in society to benefit.
+Infrastructure investment is identified as attracting business investment, stimulating economic activity and deepening access to the labour market aswell as improving connectivity and helping cities, towns and regions to drive growth and compete internationally.
+The SES aims to take a strategic and long-term approach to infrastructure investment through major projects such as the investment to dual the A9 alongside a number of rail improvements including the Borders Railway and Edinburgh-Glasgow Improvement Programme. - 19.3.6 As part of this the Scottish Government published an 'Infrastructure Investment Plan' (IIP) (December 2015) which sets out priorities for investment and a long term strategy for development of public infrastructure in Scotland.
+This supports the SES through a focus on strategic long term infrastructure priorities upon the recognition that well planned investment in infrastructure can play a central role in improving competitiveness and driving inclusive economic growth.
+The IIP includes the overall intention to dual the road network between all of Scotland's cities by 2030 (this includes the A9 from Perth to Inverness by 2025).
+As well as the IIP, the 'Strategic Transport Projects Review' (STPR) (October 2009) also supports Scotland's Economic Strategy and sets out the Government's transport investment priorities until 2032 including completing the dualling of the A9 from Dunblane to Inverness.